saguileran/Acoustics-Instruments/Theory/README.md

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Intensity/IntensidadC.png) (2)

 Wich gives figure (2).
-The value of A was obtained experimentally giving a result of A=-20.
-Because we need to predict more than one note, we would have to model the finger holes.
+The value of A was obtained by adjusting our data to the ones found by the experiments.
+Because we want to predict more than one note, we would have to model the finger holes.
 Due to boundary conditions that required very complex calculations, only the effective length of the flute was changed, making this a more effective aproach rather than one based on first principles.

 Another thing that was taken into account were hidden harmonics.
 Because the sound produced by a flute with a certain fingerhole configuration is not a completely pure, we add the harmonics of D to C (With L=15 and 16 cm, respectively)